Table of Contents

 - the primary substrate for energy production is glucose

 - glycolysis generates a small amount of ATP (2 ATP per molecule of glucose) without the use of oxygen (thus this is “glycolytic” or “anaerobic” energy production)

-- lastly, the NADH & FADH2 provide energy for the electron transport chain that culminates with ATP production
+- the NADH & FADH2 provide energy for the electron transport chain that culminates in ATP production

 Note: Through separate biochemical steps fatty acids undergo beta-oxidation to generate acetyl-CoA, NADH, and FADH2.
 These molecules function identically to the ones generated through glycolysis.
 One molecule of fatty acid actually generates significantly more ATP than one molecule of glucose.
 However, beta-oxidation takes longer than glycolysis.
 For this reason, glycolysis is the primary source of ATP production at higher exercise intensities.

 The electron transport chain extracts electrons from the NADH & FADH2 and generates a gradient of hydrogen ions across the membrane.
 This gradient powers ATP synthase to generate more ATP from ADP + Pi; in this manner 1 glucose molecule can generate >30 ATP.
 Importantly, oxygen functions to receive electrons and combines with hydrogen to form water.
 Thus, oxygen is crucial for the steps in the mitochondria.
 As a result, this is considered “aerobic” or “oxidative” energy production.